Culture of Western Sahara: Society

-Tribes and clans

 Gender relations

 In Sahrawi ethnic groups, the concept of beauty is embodied through the practice of fattening.
 Before marriage, girls intentionally overeat and perform limited physical activity for 40 days in order to be attractive for their soon-to-be husbands.
 Women will repeat this process if they want to gain weight after marriage.
 It is believed that traditional clothing of these ethnic groups require a heavier body in order to be attractive.